 Software engineering interview questions for senior programmers

-When interviewing senior software engineers, you might need to use “whiteboard coding” practice.
+When interviewing senior software engineers, you might need to use the “whiteboard coding” practice.
 It requires the candidate to write either the pseudocode or the code to solve a problem.
-Additionally, use the following technical interview questions while interviewing a senior software engineer:
+Additionally, use the following technical software engineer interview questions while interviewing a senior software engineer:

 Question 17: Explain the advantages of creating an API during software development.

 Answer: Creating an API offers the following advantages:

 - An organization might have valuable data.
 Creating an API in the backend allows the front end of the application to access the data in an efficient manner.
 Modifying the data doesn’t require a modification of the front-end program.

 - APIs allow developers to decouple the front end from the back end of the application.
 A software development team can develop them in parallel.